torquebox/torquebox.org/drafts/transactions.md

 In addition, we've introduced a new method, `TorqueBox.transaction`, that can be used to enlist multiple XA-compliant resources into a single distributed transaction from anywhere in your application.
+This includes messaging destinations, backgroundable tasks, and the Infinispan-backed TorqueBox cache, which are all automatically transactional, by default.

+But wait, there's more!

-This includes Rails ActiveRecord models, which are enhanced when run in TorqueBox, so contrary to the [ActiveRecord Transactions docs][art]:
+You can also include Rails ActiveRecord models, which are enhanced when run in TorqueBox, so contrary to the [ActiveRecord Transactions docs][art]:

 - Transactions **can** be distributed across database connections when you have multiple class-specific databases.